 Ever since W. C. Handy traded his steady gigs in Clarksdale for a career on Beale Street in Memphis, the Mississippi Delta has exported its blues musicians to places where they receive wider recognition and a living wage, but come on a Friday or Saturday night and you’ll see that Clarksdale’s juke joints like the resurgent Red’s Lounge (395 Sunflower Ave.), along the waterfront south of downtown, can still cook up some good hot blues.
 Many of the most “authentic” juke joints are in dilapidated parts of town, but an infusion of cash by the likes of actor Morgan Freeman has created the more accessible Ground Zero Blues Club (662/621-9009), offering meals and music a block west of the Delta Blues Museum.

 Clarksdale has plenty of fast food, but the barbecue is better: Try Abe’s Bar-B-Q (616 N. State St., 662/624-9947), in the center of town, cooking up tangy ’cue and hot tamales since 1924.
-For traditional Deep South diner food mixed with a surprising and comparatively healthy dose of Lebanese-Italian deli items (and fantastic chocolate cream pies), check out Chamoun’s Rest Haven (419 State St., 662/624-8601, Mon.-Sat.).
+For traditional Deep South diner food mixed with a surprising and comparatively healthy dose of Lebanese-Italian deli items (and fantastic chocolate cream pies), check out Rest Haven (419 State St., 662/624-8601, Mon.-Sat.).

 US-61, a.k.a.
-State Street, is also where you’ll find Clarksdale’s motels, including Comfort Inn (818 S. State St., 662/627-5122, $80 and up) at the southern end of town.
-More adventurous visitors might want to consider Clarksdale’s old Afro-American Hospital, where blues vocalist Bessie Smith died in 1937 after a car wreck out on US-61.
+State Street, is also where you’ll find Clarksdale’s motels, including Quality Inn (818 S. State St., 662/627-5122, $76 and up) at the southern end of town.
+More adventurous visitors may want to consider Clarksdale’s old hospital, where blues vocalist Bessie Smith died in 1937 after a car wreck out on US-61.
 Now called the Riverside Hotel (615 Sunflower Ave., 662/624-9163, $65 and up), it rents a few minimally updated rooms.